 Exempt Organizations Select Check

 From the IRS, the Exempt Organizations Select Check is an online search tool that allows users to search for and select an exempt organization and check certain information about its federal tax status and filings.
-If you're expecting a tax deduction from your charitable donation, it's best to make sure your charity of choice is eligible for tax deductions.
+If you're expecting a tax deduction from your charitable donation, it's best to ensure your charity of choice is eligible for tax deductions.

 Check it out here.